gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 [SHIELD](https://github.com/starkandwayne/shield) is a backup solution for Cloud Foundry and BOSH deployed services such as Redis, PostgreSQL, and Docker.
 (For the interested, [here](http://gnuconsulting.com/blog/2014/09/07/intro-to-cloud-foundry-and-bosh/) is a quick summary of the basics of BOSH and Cloud Foundry.)
 The original design was inspired by a client's need to have both broad and granular backups of their private Cloud Foundry and its ecosystem.
 Specifically, in addition to being able to recover from a meteor strike they also wanted to be able to create more granular backups so they could restore specific containers, credentials, databases, and so on.
 Since there was not an existing backup solution of this type available for Cloud Foundry/etc., we designed a new solution named SHIELD.

-## Functions in Structs
+## Functions as Fields in Structs

 Something we employed both in the CLI and in the server-side code was the ability to validate the received data to help keep out both non-sense and malicious values.
-A streamlined example of the validation functions from our CLI form looks like this:
+Since different fields were expected to have different inputs, we ended up with several validation functions checking everything from whether input is appropriately structured and valid JSON to checking the values and types.
+There were so many different functions floating around and we needed a way to consistently work them into the input validation process.

+The example code below is a scaled down version of the process.
+There are the `Form` and `Field` structs, but there is also a function type declared called `FieldValidator`.
+The `FieldValidator` type allows any function to be stored in the `Validator` field as long as it (1) takes in a `string` and an `int` and (2) outputs and an `error`.
+You can see from the example that this holds true not just for the named functions `InputIsNotBigEnough` and `InputIsNotSmallEnough` but anonymous functions as well.
+The value in `Value` is evaluated when the form is shown and instead of some complicated legwork to match the appropriate validation functions to their field outside the struct, I can just call the validation function stored in the struct as `field.Validator`.

 ```go
 package main